Dynamical incompatibilities in paced finger tapping experiments

-In the study of time processing and temporal cognition on the scale of hundreds of milliseconds, the last two decades have brought significant advances in describing behavior and understanding their neural bases and developmental stages \cite{Tsao2022,Hogendoorn2022,Monteiro2023,Paton2018,Buzi2024}.
-Recognizing that time is processed on multiple time scales is key to understanding how the brain and body coordinate during movement planning and control \cite{Inagaki2022}.
-Within this time scale lies sensorimotor synchronization (SMS), that is, the ability to adjust our movements to match a periodic external stimulus that is the basis of human activities such as music and dance \cite{Repp2005,Repp2013,Bavassi2013,Gonzalez2019,Silva2024}.
-Research on SMS as a potential diagnostic marker in neurodegenerative diseases has seen a rise in the last decade \cite{Roalf2018,Schnehen2022} for diseases where motor dysfunction is a primary symptom like Parkinson's \cite{Surangsrirat2022,Williams2023} and even others where motor deficits occur later, like Alzheimer's \cite{Koppelmans2022,Koppelmans2023} and mild cognitive impairment \cite{Ilardi2022,Rudd2023}.
+In the study of time processing and temporal cognition at the scale of hundreds of milliseconds, the last two decades have brought significant advances in describing behavior and understanding their neural bases and developmental stages \parencite{Tsao2022,Hogendoorn2022,Monteiro2023,Paton2018,Buzi2024}.
+Recognizing that time is processed on multiple time scales is key to understanding how the brain and body coordinate during movement planning and control \parencite{Inagaki2022}.
+Within this time scale lies sensorimotor synchronization (SMS), that is, the ability to adjust our movements to match a periodic external stimulus that is the basis of human activities such as music and dance \parencite{Repp2005,Repp2013}.
+Research on SMS as a potential diagnostic marker in neurodegenerative diseases has seen a rise in the last decade \parencite{Roalf2018,Schnehen2022} for diseases where motor dysfunction is a primary symptom like Parkinson's \parencite{Surangsrirat2022,Williams2023} and even others where motor deficits occur later, like Alzheimer's \parencite{Koppelmans2022,Koppelmans2023} and mild cognitive impairment \parencite{Ilardi2022,Rudd2023}.

 The most basic paradigm for investigating SMS is paced finger tapping, in which subjects are asked to synchronize to an external metronome (usually a periodic sequence of brief tones).
 Within this framework, researchers often introduce unexpected changes to the interstimulus interval (ISI) to study how the system responds.
-This task has enabled key advances, such as the identification of perceptual and motor components involved in the resynchronization process following a perturbation \cite{Rosso2023}, as well as the observation of an asymmetry in the way lead and lag synchronization errors are processed, consistent with a previously documented behavioral asymmetry \cite{Bavassi2017}.
+This task has enabled key advances, such as the identification of perceptual and motor components involved in the resynchronization process following a perturbation \parencite{Rosso2023}, as well as the observation of an asymmetry in the way lead and lag synchronization errors are processed in the brain, consistent with a previously documented behavioral asymmetry \parencite{Bavassi2017}.